Wneh/das-beer-picker/README.md

 /result
 ````

-So for the address in the previous example the url would be:
+So for the address in the previous example the URL would be:

 ````
 http://0.0.0.0:3000/result